-Academic Algebra 1 No. 3101 Full Year/Full Time

-Grade 9 NCAA Credit 1.0
+Full Year/Full Time Grade 9 NCAA

 Academic Algebra 1 is the first formally structured course of the Academic sequence.
-The content is organized around the families of functions, with special emphasis on linear and quadratic functions, along with representing functions in multiple ways through inquirybased learning in real world situations.
+The content is organized around the families of functions, with special emphasis on linear and guadratic functions, along with representing functions in multiple ways through inquiry-based learning in real-world situations.
 In addition to its Algebra content, the course offers lessons on probability and data analysis as well as numerous examples and exercises involving mathematical connections to Geometry.
-Algebra 1 provides instruction and practice on standardized test questions in a variety of formats including multiple-choice, short response, and extended response.
+Algebra 1 provides instruction and practice on standardized test guestions in a variety of formats including multiple-choice, short response, and extended response.

-An 'A' (90%) or better in Essentials of Algebra 1 (Part 1) (3082) AND a teacher approval (prior to grade 9).
+Criteria for Selection - An 'A' (90%) or better in Essentials of Algebra 1 (Part 1) (3082) AND a teacher approval (prior to grade 9).

-Honors Algebra 2 Grade 9 (listed in Grade 10 section) No. 3202 Academic Algebra 2 Grade 9 (listed in Grade 10 section) No. 3103 Honors Geometry No. 3201
+Honors Algebra 2 No. 3202

+Grade 9 (listed in Grade 10 section)

+ACADEMIC ALGEBRA 2 Grade 9 (listed in Grade 10 section) No. 3103